thetechcollective/.github/profile/INTERNSHIP.md

 - It's released as packages
 - It's maintained

 Alright, this may not sound like a big deal.
 But it is!.
-If we turn up the ambition a notch or two and claim that the properties mentioned above are not optional - they are required.
-The we enter into a quite complex field of software.
+We will turn up the ambition a notch or two and claim that the properties mentioned above are not optional - they are required.
+Hereby we enter into a quite complex field of software.
 We're not merely _programming_ or _hacking_ anymore.
 Now we have to deal with the entire eco-system that surrounds code.

 ...as code!